The Lost Horses Congressional Letter-Writing Campaign

 A National Call for Kids & Teens to Raise Their Voices for America’s Horses

-Write a one-page letter to your U.S. Representative or Senators, sharing:
+Write a one-page letter or draw a photo to send to your U.S. Representative or Senators, sharing:

-Letters should be handwritten or typed, heartfelt, and in the writer’s own voice.
+Letters should be handwritten or typed, heartfelt, and in the child/teen’s own voice.

 Bonus: click here to download The Lost Horses postcards, and print them at Kinkos, Staples, or your local print shop!

-Mail your letter to The Wild Beauty Foundation anytime between November 2025 and February 15th, 2026 to the following address.
-We'll bring them to Congress during our Washington D.C. fly-in day this spring!
+Mail your letter to The Wild Beauty Foundation to the following address.
+We'll send them to Congress on your behalf!

 The Wild Beauty Foundation